-The Linux agent for New Relic Infrastructure automatically collects metrics for Docker containers running on instrumented hosts.
+The New Relic Infrastructure agent automatically collects metrics for Docker containers running on instrumented hosts.
 For Docker containers, the Processes page indicates which processes are containerized and the container ID for each Docker process.
 Infrastructure also captures any Docker labels associated with your containers, for filtering in Infrastructure and building Insights queries.

 Install for Docker

-Following the standard Infrastructure installation procedures for Linux, install the Infrastructure agent on the parent host (not inside the Docker container).
+Following the standard Infrastructure installation procedures for Linux or Windows, install the Infrastructure agent on the parent host (not inside the Docker container).
 Collecting Docker metrics requires no additional configuration.

 The ability to report on Docker container information like container name, label, image ID, etc. depends on the Docker daemon.
 Using

 docker-containerd-shim to run containers without the Docker daemon will impair the agent's ability to collect some metrics used in grouping data.

 The Infrastructure Processes page lists Docker processes alongside other running processes.
 To identify Docker processes:

 - Look for images with an image ID listed in the Image column.